mortezakowkabi/jcb-persian-documentation/018-Custom-Admin-Views.md

 While **Site Views** are focused on frontend presentation, **Custom Admin Views** allow you to build highly interactive, PHP-driven, and permission-controlled admin interfaces.

-In this example, we’ll reference the **Cost-Benefit Projection** component, which uses Custom Admin Views to visualize company health data and intervention impact.
+In this example, we'll reference the **Cost-Benefit Projection** component, which uses Custom Admin Views to visualize company health data and intervention impact.

 ---